EE109 – Fall 2022: Introduction to Embedded Systems

 This lab assignment has three purposes:

 - Learn how to use the oscilloscope to observe and analyze signals.
-An important aspect of this is learning how to set up the oscilloscope triggering so signals can be clearly seen.
+An important aspect of this is learning how to set up the oscilloscope triggering so both periodic and non-periodic signals can be clearly seen.

-- Study the time it takes for digital signals to propagate through circuits.
+- Use the oscilloscope to measure the time it takes for digital signals to propagate through gates.

 Part 1: Using an Oscilloscope

-An oscilloscope like the Agilent MSO-X 3024A models in VHE 205 are used to show a graph of one or more signals as they change with time.
-The scope plots the signals showing their:
+An oscilloscope is used to show a graph of one or more signals as they change with time.
+The scope plots a picture of the signal showing the signal's:

 - Voltage level along the vertical axis, and